bombchus/z64-music-wiki/docs/advanced/tuning.md

 As an example if our sample has a root key of `72 (C6)` with a sample rate of `32000Hz` and we want it to play `60 (C5)` then we need to achieve a note speed of `2` for our sample to be tuned to the correct pitch; to do this we divide `1` by `0.5`, with `0.5` being the tuning float value for `72 (C6)`.

 !!! info
-    For — tuning your note speeds are automatically calculated where the tuning float determines the sample root key's note speed in relation to `60 (C5)`
+    For — tuning your note speeds are automatically calculated, as every instrument has a sample assigned to a range of specific notes, where the tuning float determines the sample root key's note speed in relation to `60 (C5)`

 ## — Tuning (Static)